Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Background

 \subsubsection{Unfactorized Contraction}

 \ \\ To compute a kernel, we can iterate over all the indices and simultaneously contract all the input tensors in the innermost loop.
 We refer to this approach as \textit{unfactorized}.
 This unfactorized loop nest has a depth equal to the number of unique indices.
-For example, consider an order 3 TTMc kernel in Equation \ref{eqn:ttmc}, where each of the factor matrices have one unshared index with the tensor, and have no shared indices among them.
-The unfactorized approach for the kernel computation has to iterate over all the 3 tensor indices and each of the unique factor matrix indices resulting in a depth of five.
+For example, consider an order 3 TTMc kernel in Equation \ref{eqn:ttmc}.
 The number of operations is $3 \nnz(\mathcal{T})\cdot R\cdot S$ to leading order.
 In compiler driven frameworks such as TACO \cite{TACO} and COMET \cite{comet}, the schedule generated by default is unfactorized.

 The unfactorized approach is optimal in cost for computing certain kernels.
-For example, the MTTKRP kernel in Equation \ref{eqn:mttkrp} can be computed using the unfactorized approach with an optimal loop depth of four.
-But this approach is asymptotically suboptimal for many other kernels, such as the TTMc kernel.
+For example, the MTTKRP kernel in Equation~\ref{eqn:mttkrp} can be computed using the unfactorized approach with an optimal loop depth of 4.
+But this approach is asymptotically suboptimal for many other kernels, such as the TTMc.